goustoben/gousto-webclient/docs/build-config.md

 First, the server build is executed.
 Once it's completed, successfully, the server is started and then the client build is invoked via a KOA plugin from the server application code in: `src/server/main.js` which imports `src/src/config/globals.js` (which includes a lot of the injected environment variables).

-If HMR is enabled (see `hmr_enabled` environment variable) then on each change in the client sourcecode a rebuild of the client module is triggered.
+HMR is enabled by default in development mode - each change in the **client** sourcecode a rebuild of the client module is triggered.

 Deployed builds
 ---------------